 - Running out of time in every paper

-Our Secondary programmes focus on both content mastery and exam technique.
-If you are unsure whether tuition would help, book a trial session — we will give you an honest assessment.
+Our Secondary programmes — including our full Secondary Science programme — focus on both content mastery and exam technique.
+If you are unsure whether tuition would help, book a free trial class (usually $18) — we will give you an honest assessment.
+You can also WhatsApp us if you have any questions.

 Questions About O-Level Preparation